idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Collect the Required Information

 Upon confirming the location of the desired record in the judicial district where the case was heard, the requesting party may proceed to contact the record custodian i.e. the clerk of courts for information regarding the court’s record retrieval process.
-While the requirements for record retrieval generally varies from court to court and may depend on the case, persons seeking access to criminal court records are often required to provide all the details needed to facilitate record searches.
+While the requirements for record retrieval generally vary from court to court and may depend on the case, persons seeking access to criminal court records are often required to provide all the details needed to facilitate record searches.
 This information typically includes the full name(s) of either or both of the parties involved, the case file number of the record (if known) and the approximate date on which the case was filed/heard.
 In selected instances, requestors may also need to provide the name of any of the attorneys involved in the case.

 Visit the Court Record Custodian